CarterPape/moab.news/_posts/2021-02/2021-02-25-010-rivian-emails-initial-meeting.md

     - Rivian-emails
 ---

-# Rivian emails: Setting up an initial meeting
+# Rivian emails: Setting up an initial meeting (Sept.
+22 to Oct.
+12)

 I am [formatting the emails]({% post_url /2021-02/2021-02-25-000-rivian-body-more %}) that [I got from a GRAMA request]({% post_url /2021-02/2021-02-24- %}) regarding exchanges between Grand County and Rivian, an all-electric vehicle manufacturer.